 A market can only do 3 things: go up, go down, or go sideways.
 You can only profit from a trade by catching a trend.
 You must sell higher than you bought (or cover lower than you shorted).
 So focus on just that—finding trends and getting on them.
 Look at price and only price and ask yourself: Self, is the market headed in an obvious direction and if so, where can I get on?
-Forget about the wave count, what the Stochastics are saying, and above all THE SITUATION IN NIGERA (i.e. news).
+Forget about the wave count, what the Stochastic is saying, and above all THE SITUATION IN NIGERIA (i.e. news).

-I’ve told this story ad nauseam but I’m going to keep telling it until you people get it.
+I’ve told this story ad nauseam, but I’m going to keep telling it until you people get it.
 I used to spend a lot of time programming trading systems.
 Every day I’d come up with a new system, sometimes more than just one.
-When I arrived at home, I’d tell my bride Marcy (Happy Birthday babe!) how excited I was about my latest discoveries, spouting off the statistics.
-And, she would suffer a fool gladly.
-Then, one day she had a question (note to self, delete browser search history to avoid more questions).
+I’d tell my bride Marcy how excited I was about my latest discoveries, spouting off the statistics.
+And, she would usually suffer a fool gladly until one day.
+She had a question (note to self, delete browser search history to avoid more questions).
 As you married guys know, sometimes your wife can ask some tough questions.
-She asked, how many trading systems do you really need?
+She asked, "How many trading systems do you really need?"
 That was an epiphany for me.
-You need one, just one.
-You need: the one that’s conceptually correct, the one that makes sense to you, the one that you can follow consistently.
+You need one, just one: the one that’s conceptually correct, the one that makes sense to you, and above all, the one that you can follow consistently.
 If you can’t trade one system, what makes you think that you can trade a dozen?
 Do one thing and do it well.
 My work is done.
-Peace out….dropping the microphone as I walk off the stage.
+Peace out….dropping the mic as I walk off the stage.

 Trading a methodology properly can often be quite boring.
 Don’t expect the market to entertain you.
 Go to Vegas or find something else exciting to do if you’re craving action.
-Not only will you have more fun but it’ll be much cheaper that trading yourself into a hole during less-than-ideal conditions.
+Not only will you have more fun but it’ll be much cheaper than trading yourself into a hole during less-than-ideal conditions.
 I bet you thought I was going to make the "If you want excitement, have an affair.
 That way, you only lose half of your money" joke.
 Nope.
 Not today.
 I've beat that dead horse too much.

-If you’re running money or providing a trading service you will have some pressures to perform and provide.
+If you’re running money or providing a trading service/consulting then you will have some pressures to perform and provide.
 You must put those pressures aside.
 If you’re a private trader then you must not succumb to your self-imposed time constraints.
-The market doesn’t care about your time frame.
+The market doesn’t care about your (or my!) time frame.

 You come across a beautiful setup.
 The stock is not only trending but it is accelerating and persistent in its trend.
 There’s no overhead supply to muck things up.
 The overall market, and sector/most stocks within the sector confirm your analysis.
 You plan your entry, your protective stop if triggered, and where you will take partial profits.
 You also know how you’re going to trail your stop to hopefully be in the trade for a long long time.
 You’ve left nothing to chance.
 Big Dave would be so proud of you!
 The stock triggers and you’re in.
 However, 10 minutes later the trade goes slightly negative and you bail.
 You then watch in anguish as the stock promptly reverses and then takes off without you.
 Micromanagement is probably the biggest sin that I see.
 You must “obsess before you get into a trade, not afterwards.”